 Weekends were wild cards for me since I am quite introverted and not much of a party person.
 Add that to how small and rural my college is (~1,500 students surrounded by farms) and the fact I don’t have a car yet, Saturdays and Sundays are not really exciting days for me.

-Here’s a few things you can do to either pass some time or survive on your college campus.
+Here are a few things you can do to either pass some time or survive on your college campus.

 1. Do your homework…Seriously.

 Weekends are adjacent to the weekdays.
-Classes occur during those days for the most of us in college.
+Classes occur during those days for most of us in college.

 You can use this time to either catch up on assignments or practice skills for a class like Vector Calculus in my case.